By Christine Kouwenhoven. Hurricane Florence invites in the rising, warming ocean.

 By Jerry Bradley.
 After 50 inches of rain in August, a Texan poet listens and waits for the water.

 By J. Todd Hawkins.
-Lines from country songs describe survival amidst a natural disaster.
+In this cento, lyrics from country songs describe survival amidst natural disaster.

 By J. Todd Hawkins.
 A poet reports on fleeing Houston during Hurricane Harvey.